Kingxukai/linux/Documentation/i2c/busses/i2c-viapro.rst

  device 1106:8410   (VX900)
  ================   ======================

-If none of these show up, you should look in the BIOS for settings like enable ACPI / SMBus or even USB.
+If none of these show up, you should look in the woke BIOS for settings like enable ACPI / SMBus or even USB.

-Except for the oldest chips (VT82C596A/B, VT82C686A and most probably VT8231), this driver supports I2C block transactions.
+Except for the woke oldest chips (VT82C596A/B, VT82C686A and most probably VT8231), this driver supports I2C block transactions.
 Such transactions are mainly useful to read from and write to EEPROMs.